 Our vows are a constant reminder that in the easiest and the hardest of times, we have chosen to be there for one another, no matter the circumstance.
 I don’t think I will ever be ready to act with this kind of selflessness towards my husband, but the beauty of marriage is that I am willing to spend my life trying to do so, with the comfort of knowing I have my husband at my side, attempting the same great feat.

-It is so easy to fall into the trap of analyzing every aspect of our relationships, but at some point, it is important to remember that, as a great man once said, "true love sets no conditions.
+It is so easy to fall into the trap of analyzing every aspect of our relationships, but at some point, it's important to remember that, as a great man once said, "True love sets no conditions.
 It does not calculate or complain, it simply loves.”
 Perhaps we should worry a little less about being ready to love with no conditions and instead be a little more willing to do so.